mikeandike523/SDFBuilder/README.md

 - Inigo Quilez, for providing GLSL algorithms for the explicit signed distance functions used in this program, as well as an algorithm for smooth minimum.
 See articles [Signed Distance functions](https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm), [Distance to Triangle](https://www.iquilezles.org/www/articles/triangledistance/triangledistance.htm), and [Smooth Minimum](https://www.iquilezles.org/www/articles/smin/smin.htm).
 - Thingiverse users dosse91 and Miquel Adell for the [Helios](https://www.thingiverse.com/thing:2887298) and [chess knight](https://www.thingiverse.com/thing:3077961) example models.
-- Various StackOverflow users for C++ guidance, though no code was directly copied

 ### License